 Bill regularly represents benefit plan sponsors and fiduciaries in Employee Retirement Income Security Act (ERISA) class action litigation concerning pension plan administration, fiduciary duty, responsibility for asset losses, and changes in welfare benefits.
 Several of his health benefits class action victories resulted in court-approved savings to employers valued at more than $100 million.
 He has defeated several high-exposure class actions regarding company stock price declines in benefit plans, with claimed losses exceeding $1.5 billion.
-Bill successfully defended a Texas class action claiming huge investment losses from the failure of a “paperless” telephone system for a 33,000-participant 401(k) plan.
+Bill has successfully defended several class actions claiming huge investment losses in 401(k) plans.
 He successfully defended the bank trustee of the country’s third-largest employee stock ownership plan (ESOP) company in a class action challenging the creation of the ESOP and voting at director elections.
-Bill’s experience includes the defense against professional malpractice claims related to benefit plan advice.
+Bill’s experience includes Department of Labor investigations and defense against professional malpractice claims related to benefit plan advice.

 Bill represented an investment fund plaintiff in Equity Funding Securities Litigation in Los Angeles; the defendant corporation in Food Fair Securities Litigation and related shareholder derivative actions in Philadelphia; and the outside directors in Carnation Securities Litigation in Los Angeles and in the related insurance coverage dispute and Securities and Exchange Commission investigation, which led to the SEC’s “Carnation rule” on corporate disclosure obligations.
 Bill has defended securities class actions attacking public company forward-looking statements and market timing in mutual funds.